Experience fun and interesting activities which offer opportunities to make friends or to become a leader!

 GAMMA SIGMA EPSILON, the Chemistry Honor Society, provides students an opportunity to learn and experience all diverse aspects of chemistry.
 This honor society promotes intellectual activity, leadership, and positive interaction among fellow students and faculty.

-GAY/STRAIGHT ALLIANCE (GSA) is for all gay, lesbian, bisexual, trans*, and allied students.
+GENDER AND SEXUALITY ALLIANCE (GSA) is for all gay, lesbian, bisexual, trans*, and allied students.
 GSA is dedicated to bringing awareness to the Pitt-Greensburg community regarding sexuality and acceptance.
 We sponsor regular events, discussions, retreats and community service opportunities

 HABITAT FOR HUMANITY Pitt-Greensburg chapter of the Christian housing ministry that eliminates poverty housing and makes decent housing for families in need.
 The group participates in local Habitat for Humanity projects and participates in a Habitat for Humanity spring break trip.